-Welcome to School Year 2022-2023 at Gregorio T. Camacho (GTC) Elementary School, Home of the Binadu!
-Each school year brings opportunities to be creative, innovative, and collaborative risk takers to maximize student learning and maintain our focus of educating the "whole child".
+Welcome to the 2024-2025 school year at Gregorio T. Camacho (GTC) Elementary School, Home of the Binadu!
+Each new school year brings opportunities to be creative, innovative, and collaborative risk-takers to maximize student learning and maintain our focus on educating the "whole child."